jayant1616/Product-Portal-Anakin/README.md

 ### Product Portal

-The project runs on Node.js using Express.js
+- The project runs on Node.js using Express.js
-Database Manager : MySql
-Object Data Manager (ODM)  : Sequelize

-To install Dependencies:
+- To install Dependencies:
 ```
 cd Product-Portal-Anakin
 ```